 These treatments might make the lining of your mouth inflamed and sore.
 This is called mucositis.
 They can also cause small but sometimes very painful sores (ulcers) in the moist tissues inside the mouth.
 You might also have sores (ulcers) on your tongue.

 Mouth ulcers are most likely to develop about 5 to 10 days after chemotherapy starts.
 They start a bit later with radiotherapy to the mouth and usually go away soon after your treatment finishes.
 Ulcers caused by targeted drugs may happen several weeks or months after the first dose.
 You can also get mouth ulcers if you’re run down or not eating properly.

 Tell your doctor straight away if your mouth or gums are really sore and painful.
 You are not making a fuss.
 You might need to have strong painkillers.
-If the pain in your mouth is very bad, you might need a morphine drip for a short time while you recover.
+If the pain in your mouth is very bad and you cannot swallow, you might need a morphine drip for a short time while you recover.

 Sometimes mouth ulcers get infected.
 Infection is more serious when you’re having cancer treatment and your doctor will need to treat the infection quickly.